 It was when she started doing research with renowned scholar Svetlana Novikava that her fascination for interdisciplinary connections began to grow.
 Novikava founded the scientific institute ‘Hierarchical Multilevel Systems Laboratory, Institute of Mathematics & Cybernetics’, which is still in existence to this day.
 Novikava’s life work was developing an applying the AED-model.
 This model shows the hierarchy by which the world is built and governed.
 In the AED-model, mathematics, arts and languages are given the highest position in the hierarchy and are seen as a governing level.

 Anna’s course eventually led her to the Netherlands in 2003.
-She has lived in Arnhem with her partner and two children since then.
+She has lived in Arnhem with her family since then.